The Complete Guide to a Scoring Offense

 Teaching an Offense is probably the most complex subject a coach can teach.
 You have to incorporate five players using all aspects of their individual offensive skills into a smooth-functioning offense in which they instinctively know when and where to go in all situations.
 Teaching a complex concept such as an offense requires teaching new concepts simply and in a systematic manner.

 The best way to teach a new offense is by teaching in stages and building upon what the players learn.
 According to James Brooks in "Developing a Successful Basketball Program", here is the Sequence of Teaching an Offense:

 There are several different types of offenses and it is imperative that the type you choose is not only appropriate for your personnel, but something you are comfortable with teaching in practice and coaching in the game.

-Most successful team are able to perform a variety of offenses well.
+Most successful teams are able to perform a variety of offenses well.
 As a result, they are relatively well-prepared for any type of defense.
-Teams should be capable at running both up-tempo and half-court offenses.
+Teams should be capable of running both up-tempo and half-court offenses.

 Here are the types of offenses that can be run:

 Transition Offense happens after a turnover or defensive rebound.
 The primary purpose of the Transition Offense is to create open shots that the offense would normally work for in a Half-Court Offense.
 The Transition Offense is an early offense that begins the instant the defense gains possession of the ball.